FJ05/OOP_Projekt/README.md

  - Output handler (lists all objects from the CVS file)
  - Fix a nice tui for the inputs and outputs
  - Add a Cmake file for compiling
+ - Add A way to add Divisions and Competitors